 What information is shared with Google

 If you turn on usage and diagnostics, your device sends information to Google about what’s working and not working.
-For example, your device may send information like battery level, how often you use your apps, and the quality and length of your network connections (like mobile, Wi-Fi, and Bluetooth).
+For example, your device can send information like battery level, how often you use your apps, and the quality and length of your network connections (like mobile, Wi-Fi, and Bluetooth).

 How Google uses this information

 For example, Google can use usage and diagnostics information to improve:

 Google can use information about what's using the most battery on your device to help make common features use less battery.

 - Crashing or freezing on devices: Google can use info about when apps crash and freeze on your device to help make the Android operating system more reliable.

 Some aggregated information can help partners, like Android developers, make their apps and products better, too.